-- 96 "Matangi" cars (48x2-car electric multiple units (EMUs)): ROTEM are the international rolling stock supplier, who will be commencing delivery of the 'Matangi EMUs' in 2010. - 18 New Wairarapa Cars (SW cars): All of which had entered fare revenue service by the end of 2007.
+- 96 "Matangi" cars (configured as 48x2-car consist electric multiple units (EMUs)): ROTEM are the international rolling stock supplier, who will be commencing delivery of the 'Matangi EMUs' in 2010. - 18 New Wairarapa Cars (SW cars): All of which had entered fare revenue service by the end of 2007.